JasonHauk/DataExplorationLOL/README.md

 # DataExplorationLOL
-A project for DSC80 at UCSD in which we were asked to perform exploratory data analysis, after retrieving a dataset.
+A project for DSC80 at UCSD in which we were asked to perform exploratory data analysis after retrieving a dataset.